verbb/snipcart/docs/setup/notifications.md

+---
+meta:
+  - name: description
+    content: How to customize and send Snipcart order email notifications from Craft CMS.
+---

 # Custom Email Notifications

 The Snipcart plugin can be configured to send two types of email notifications out of the box: order confirmations for store admins, and order confirmations for customers.